irudnyts/irudnyts.github.io/_posts/2017-05-05-insights-from-students-data.md

 ---
 layout: post
-title: "&#127891; Insights from students data"
+title: "&#127891; [archived] Insights from students data"
 ---

 Recently (well, a month ago) I had a discussion with a friend of mine about the modern tools and approaches in education.
 He is currently involed to the edX platform startup, and given that I am assistant at the university, we had several points to discuss.

+> **Disclaimer:** This post is outdated and was archived for back compatibility: please use with care!
+This post does not reflect the author's current point of view and might deviate from the current best practices.

 Perhaps the key point of the discussion was how to analyse the students' data.
 Currently educational platforms, such as moodle for instance, has terabites of data.
 However, it's a challange to extract insights from it.
 As long as I have an access to the moodle data of our courses, I made a brief investigation what could be drawn from such a piece of data (unfortunately, due to the data protection policy of our university I cannot share it).

 The first data set is the moodle's logfile, i.e. the time and other information of students' logins and other activities/actions.
 The second one is the midterm grades.

 First, we load the data to the global enviroment.
 Variables `exercises`, `before_exercises`, and `midterm` contain dates of excercise sessions, when such exercises were published in moodle and the date of midterm, respectively.
 The column `Time` stores data as character, which is transformed to `POSIXct` format.
 Also, it is useful to store the dates (without the time) in a separate column.
 Furthermore, we focus only on the semester time period, not on Christmas break nor exam period.
 The semester ends on December 23.